canonical/livepatch-k8s-operator/.github/PULL_REQUEST_TEMPLATE.md

 *Check only items that apply*

 - [ ] I have checked and added or updated relevant documentation.
-- [ ] have checked and added or updated relevant release notes.
+- [ ] I have checked and added or updated relevant release notes.
 - [ ] Covered by unit tests
 - [ ] Covered by integration tests